 - Should have a personal contingency plan in case they test positive for COVID-19 during their Yale SOM program.

 Do I need to be fully vaccinated to attend a program on campus?
 Does Yale require boosters?

 Will I need to get tested for COVID-19 before arrival?
-What if I recently recovered from COVID-19?

 I’m considering registering for or have registered for an upcoming program.
 What happens if the program is cancelled?